1Hyena/shellfish/README.md

 the simulation is executed.
 In fact, it is the nature of the Monte Carlo method to produce progressively more precise results as the simulation keeps running.

-On the other hand, if the selfish mining pool controls only 43.5% of the global hashing power then their block ownership in the final block chain is also 43.5%, as expected by the security model of Bitcoin.
-According to this simulator, any hashing power less than 43.5% results in even lesser ownership of the resulting block chain.
-This means that Selfish Mining with the hashing power lesser than 43.5% is in fact helping the honest miners and is thus counterproductive for the selfish miner.
+On the other hand, if the selfish mining pool controls only 42.5% of the global hashing power then their block ownership in the final block chain is also 42.5%, as expected by the security model of Bitcoin.
+According to this simulator, any hashing power less than 42% results in even lesser ownership of the resulting block chain.
+This means that Selfish Mining with the hashing power lesser than 42% is in fact helping the honest miners and is thus counterproductive for the selfish miner.

-Since any single entity controlling more than 40% of the global hashing power is already a huge threat for the whole network even without Selfish Mining, it is clear that Selfish Mining is a non-issue.
-At the point where a single entity has accumulated such a large proportion of mining power, the Bitcoin network already has bigger fish to fry than the potential threat of Selfish Mining.
+Since any single entity controlling more than 43% of the global hashing power is already a huge threat for the whole network even without Selfish Mining, it is clear that Selfish Mining is a non-issue.
+At the point where a single entity has accumulated such a large proportion of mining power, the Bitcoin network already has bigger fish to fry than the potential threat from Selfish Mining.

 # Author's Tip Jar